 Jill holds an MA in Documentary Film from the University of the Arts London and is a candidate for an MSt in Creative Writing at Cambridge University.
 She lives in London with her husband and their very large, very stubborn shih tzu.
 She is currently writing her first book, Dirty Kitchen, an excerpt of which has been published by the Asian American Writers’ Workshop magazine Margins, picked up by Longreads and translated into Dutch and Italian.
-World English language rights were recently pre-empted by US publisher Astra House.
+World English language rights were pre-empted by US publisher Astra House, for publication in 2023.

 Blending memoir, food writing and history, Jill takes us through two decades of a life undocumented in the United States, cooking her way through recipes from the Philippines as she searches for a sense of self and renewed possibility.
 Weaving together her journey with Filipino colonial history and long-buried indigenous traditions, she explores fractured memories to ask questions of what it means to belong.